-There is definitely a balance in picking the right keywords.
+There is definitely a balance in what is called keyword mapping, where you research and plan out what keywords to utlize.
 Too narrow (e.g. “hotels”) and the competition is too high.
 Too wide (e.g. “availability of hotels in Alexandria MN in June) and your search traffic will be limited.
 The happy medium is typically 2-4 words.
 The Google Keyword Planner tool is the perfect place to test out each keyword.
 The first keyword in the image below is a solid keyword for a hotel website in the Alexandria area.
 There are approximately 1,000 searches a month and the of competitors for this search will be much lower than just “hotels.”

 This example is a great keyword for the home page.
 What a lot of webmasters forget is that every page or blog post can have its own targeted keyword.
 Targeting low competition long-tail keywords (i.e. keywords with several words) is a great way to extend your reach on the blog.
 The long-tail keyword below, “things to do in alexandria mn,” is a great example.
 The competition is low but there is still a decent number of searches per month.
 Plus, these searches could certainly translate into visitors looking for a hotel.